yoraish/aruco_gridboard/IndoorAutonomousFlight.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=dYhvNhqobVg" target="_blank"><img src="http://img.youtube.com/vi/dYhvNhqobVg/0.jpg"
 alt="" width="400" height="300" border="10" /></a>

-In this wiki page I describe my work an a system capable to realize indoor autonomous flight.
+This wiki page describes how to setup a system capable to realize indoor autonomous flight.
 The system is based on a quadcopter with a Raspberry Pi 3 and a Raspberry Pi Camera Module v2.
 Images from camera are used to calculate poses estimation on the Raspberry Pi and the result are sent as mavlink messages to the Flight Controller.
 The camera is downward looking and on the floor there is an Aruco Boards like this: